westpa/westpa/README.md

 parent, children = segment.parent, segment.children
 ```

-Trace a segment back to its initial state:
+Trace the ancestry of a segment back to its origin:
 ```py
 trace = segment.trace()
 ```